-Paralympic golden girls Jacqueline Freney and Maddison Elliott have qualified for Commonwealth Games selection with two strong swims in the women’s 100m freestyle S8 Para Sport.
+Paralympic golden girls Jacqueline Freney and Maddison Elliott have qualified for 2014 Commonwealth Games selection, with two strong swims in the women’s 100m freestyle.

-The girls then matched up again for the multi-class 100m freestyle national title, and while Freney and Elliott both had strong starts, it was reigning champion Taylor Corry who took the gold touching the wall in 1:02.35.
-Freney maintained her speed to claim the silver in 1:09.53 with Elliot (1:08.43) taking the bronze.
+Freney and Elliott met once again to contest the women’s 100m freestyle multi-class national title, and while both had strong starts, it was reigning champion Taylor Corry who took the gold, touching the wall in 1:02.35.
+Freney maintained her speed to claim the silver in 1:09.53, with Elliot (1:08.43) taking the bronze.

-Only two days into the Australian Swimming Championships and 16-year-old Rowan Crothers (54.95) continued to make a splash in the pool, taking the gold medal in the men’s 100m freestyle multi-class in another world record time.
-Crothers knocked 0.1 of a second off his mark from last night’s Para Sport race with Matthew Cowdrey second in 56.02 seconds.
-Eighteen-year-old Mitchell Kilduff held his position stopping the clock in 55.42 to take home the bronze.
+Only two days into the Australian Swimming Championships, and 16-year-old Rowan Crothers (54.95) continued to make a splash, winning gold in the men’s 100m freestyle multi-class and setting a new S9 world record.
+Crothers shaved 0.10 seconds off his own mark – which he set last night (2 April) – with Matthew Cowdrey placing second in 56.02, and 18-year-old Mitchell Kilduff stopping the clock in 55.42 to take home the bronze.

-After qualifying as the top contender in this morning’s heat session Rick Pendleton showed no sign of slowing down as he glided through the pool in the men’s 200m IM Multi-Class final.
-Pendleton touched the wall in 2:14.93 to take home the gold medal, Cranbrook Eastern Edge swimmer Matthew Levy finished with the silver in 2:41.66 and Brenden Hall (2:22.36) with the bronze.
+After qualifying as the top contender in this morning’s heat session, Rick Pendleton showed no sign of slowing down, as he glided through the pool in the men’s 200m individual medley multi-class final.
+Pendleton touched the wall in 2:14.93 to take home the gold medal, Matt Levy finished with the silver in 2:41.66, and Brenden Hall (2:22.36), the bronze.

-Today’s racing will see S14 swimmers Daniel Fox and Mitchell Kilduff go head to head for a place on the Commonwealth Games team in the men’s S14 200m freestyle, Brenden Hall will attempt to retain his title in the men’s multi-class 400m freestyle and the likes of Jacqueline Freney, Maddison Elliott, Taylor Corry, Michael Anderson and Grant Patterson will line up for the multi-class 50m backstroke national title.
+Today’s racing will see S14 swimmers Daniel Fox and Mitchell Kilduff go head-to-head for a place on the Commonwealth Games team in the men’s 200m freestyle S14, Hall attempt to retain his title in the men’s 400m freestyle multi-class, Corry, Elliott and Freney contest the women’s 50m backstroke multi-class national title, and Michael Anderson and Grant Patterson, the men’s title.

-Tune in to ONE HD from 7:30pm AEDST to catch all the action from the Australian Swimming Championships and Commonwealth Games Trials.
+Tune into ONE HD from 19:30 AEDT to catch all the action from the Australian Swimming Championships and Commonwealth Games Trials.

 By Swimming Australia